intermine/im-docs/docs/webapp/lists/list-upload.rst

 Configuration
 -------------

-'''example list''':  The example list is set in "bag.example.identifiers" property in WebProperties.[[B]
+'''example list''':  The example list is set in "bag.example.identifiers" property in WebProperties.
-'''types''': See ClassKeys[[B]
+'''types''': See ClassKeys
 '''organisms''':  All organisms in your database will be displayed here.
-You can set the default in WebProperties.[[B]
+You can set the default in WebProperties.
 '''valid delimiters''':  The default valid delimiters are comma, space, tab or new line.
 You can change this value by setting the "list.upload.delimiters" property in WebProperties.